Linotype machine: Mold disk and crucible

 When casting is complete, the plunger is drawn upward, pulling the metal back down the throat from the mouthpiece.
 The pot pulls backward away from the mold.
 The mold disk retracts from the vise studs which held it in perfect relation to the mold, thus breaking the slug away from the matrices.
 The mold disc then rotates counter-clockwise.
-In its travel, the slug base is trimmed by the back knife for height to paper (.918") and then returns to its neutral position in front of the ejector blades and aligned with the knife block assembly a pair of honed knives with a fixed knife, and a knife which is set to the point thickness of the mold liners being cast with.
+In its travel, the slug base is trimmed by the back knife to a standard height for composing (known as type-high / .918") and then returns to its neutral position in front of the ejector blades and aligned with the knife block assembly a pair of honed knives with a fixed knife, and a knife which is set to the point thickness of the mold liners being cast with.
 The knives are set to dead parallel.
 The fixed knife on the left bears against the smooth side of the slug (the mold body face of the slug) as it brushes next to it, and the right knife trims the ribs on the slug (the mold cap face of the slug).
 The disk stops when the mold is vertical, on the right, directly in front of the ejector.

 The ejector is a stacked series of narrow blades that push the completed slug from the mold aperture in the mold disk.
 The blades are narrow enough to pass through a mold set to 6-points in thickness with .004" clearance between the fixed mold face and the left side of the blades.
 The blades are each 2 picas in width and the number of blades engaged on ejection are set based on the line length being cast.
 All blades are engaged for a 30 pica slug, fewer are engaged as the measure of the slug body is narrowed by the use of progressively longer mold liners.
 This prevents the ejector blades from striking the back of a mold liner on narrow slugs.
 As the slug is pushed from the mold, the slug passes a set of knife edges in the knife block, which trims off any small irregularities in the casting and produces a slug of exactly the desired point thickness.
 From there, the slug drops into the galley tray which holds the lines in the order in which they were cast.